CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 ###  Task 3: View the changes in the emulator

+In this task, you'll use the Data Explorer in the Azure Cosmos DB Emulator to view the new NoSQL database you created.
+By accessing the emulator through your browser, you can observe the new "cosmicworks" database in the SQL API navigation tree.

 Now that you have created a new database in the Azure Cosmos DB emulator, you will use the online **Data Explorer** to observe the new NoSQL API database within the emulator.

 1. Navigate to the emulator icon in the Windows system tray, open the context menu, and then select **Open Data Explorer...** to navigate to the **localhost:8081/_explorer/** landing page using your default browser.